we-make-websites/wmw-coding-guidelines/css/README.md

 * For global variables use SCREAMING_SNAKE_CASE
 * For local variables use snake_case

-> **🗒 Note:** Local variables are only available in the declaration they are defined in.
+* Local variables are only available in the declaration they are defined in

 [ꜛ Back to TOC](#table-of-contents)